cisco/cisco-yang-puppet-module/README.md

 ## Setup

-### Puppet Master
+### <a name="puppet-master-setup">Puppet Master</a>

+Puppet Server must be installed on the Puppet Master workstation.
+Please see [Install: Puppet Server](https://docs.puppet.com/puppetserver/latest/install_from_packages.html) for detailed install steps.

-The `ciscoyang` module must be installed on the Puppet Master server.
+Next, the `ciscoyang` module must be installed on the Puppet Master workstation.
 Please see [Puppet Labs: Installing Modules](https://docs.puppetlabs.com/puppet/latest/reference/modules_installing.html) for general information on Puppet module installation.

 To manually install the `ciscoyang` module from the github source, perform the following commands from the cisco-yang-puppet-module directory: